ViTEraser: Harnessing the Power of Vision Transformers for Scene Text Removal with SegMIM Pretraining: Introduction

-In summary, the contributions of this paper are as follows. \begin{enumerate} \item We propose a novel ViT-based one-stage method for STR, termed as ViTEraser.
-The ViTEraser adopts a concise single-step encoder-decoder paradigm, effectively integrating ViTs for feature representation in both the encoder and decoder. \item We propose SegMIM, a new pretraining scheme for STR.
-With SegMIM, ViTEraser acquires enhanced global reasoning capabilities, enabling it to effectively distinguish and generate text and background regions. \item We conduct a comprehensive investigation into the architecture, pretraining, and scalability of the ViT-based encoder-decoder for STR, which provides deep insights into the application of the Transformer to this field. \item The experiments demonstrate that ViTEraser achieves state-of-the-art performance on STR, and its potential for extension to other domains is also highlighted. \end{enumerate}
+In summary, the contributions of this paper are as follows. \begin{itemize} \item We propose a novel ViT-based one-stage method for STR, termed as ViTEraser.
+The ViTEraser adopts a concise single-step encoder-decoder paradigm, thoroughly integrating ViTs for feature representation in both the encoder and decoder. \item We propose SegMIM, a new pretraining scheme for STR.
+With SegMIM, ViTEraser acquires enhanced global reasoning capabilities, enabling it to effectively distinguish and generate text and background regions. \item We conduct a comprehensive investigation into the architecture, pretraining, and scalability of the ViT-based encoder-decoder for STR, which provides deep insights into the application of ViT to the STR field. \item The experiments demonstrate that ViTEraser achieves state-of-the-art performance on STR, and its potential for extension to other domains is also highlighted. \end{itemize}